ray-project/ray/doc/source/serve/http-guide.md

 This section should help you understand how to:

-- configure HTTP server location
+- configure your HTTP server location
-- send HTTP request to serve deployment
+- send HTTP requests to Serve deployments
-- use Ray Serve integrate with FastAPI
+- use Ray Serve to integrate with FastAPI
-- use customized HTTP Adapter
+- use customized HTTP Adapters

 ## Configuring HTTP Server Locations